Overview of Judging Schedule

 Final Certification of results is not official until the Leader has:

-- Returned the Judging Record Folder and its certification sheet to the Society for Science & the Public Judging Control Center;
+- Returned the Judging Record Folder and its certification sheet to the Society for Science & the Public SAO check in table;

 - Reviewed computer generated documents to confirm proper inclusion of each award winner; and

-- Signed and returned the printed documentation provided under item (2) with any previously distributed statistical data to the Judging Control Center.
-For Special Awards groups, the final awards certification sheet is also used to identify the person who will attend the actual awards session on behalf of the sponsor.
+- Signed and returned the printed documentation provided..
+For Special Awards groups, the final awards certification sheet is also used to identify the person who will attend the actual awards ceremony on behalf of the sponsor.

-Final awards documentation and any produced statistical information on projects, must be received at the control center before the special awards leader leaves the judging area.
+Final awards documentation, must be received before the special awards leader leaves the judging area.

 Judging Tips for Special Award Organization Judges